Thursday, 10 September 2009

 The prospect of time being on my side was tantalising.
 After 38 years of uninterrupted employment involving 10 posts in 7 organisations - 2 consultancy firms, 1 English local authority, the Scottish Office and 3 Scottish local authorities - I was ready for a break.
 It had been a long innings with mainly long days and many evening meetings.
 I had never missed a day's work apart from 2 weeks in hospital after contracting dysentery in the Sahara in 1972, a week in hospital after breaking a leg parachuting in 1977, and then in the next 32 years, just 2 days off with campylobacter resulting from a first minister's lunch at the Glasgow Hilton.

 My health had taken a turn for the worse at the start of the year when I was diagnosed with atrial fibrillation.
-It meant I had to reduce my running, managing only 66 miles in the 5 months to retiral instead of the normal 60 or so miles per month I would normally achieve.
+It meant I had to reduce my running, managing only 66 miles in the 5 months to retirement instead of the normal 60 or so miles per month I would normally achieve.
 I had cardioversion on 9 April and returned to sinus rhythm but only for 48 hours.
 We went to London for Easter and I picked up flu-like symptoms that made things very difficult for a couple of weeks.
 I was working but going straight home to bed every day and had to be rushed to Edinburgh Royal Infirmary after collapsing on a plane during take-off on a flight to Ireland for a wedding.
-I was feeling better by early May which was just as well with a by-election, 2 weddings and 6 leaving dinners to attend.
+I was feeling better by early May, which was just as well with a by-election, 2 weddings and 6 leaving dinners to attend.

-After a night in the tent, we set out the next morning to climb the five hills to the south of Braithwaite from Causey Pike to Sail to Barrow.
+After a night in the tent, we set out the next morning to climb the five hills south of Braithwaite from Causey Pike to Sail to Barrow.
 Hills that had been my first excursions into the fells as an 11-year-old on a primary school trip to Newlands.
-We were walking easily and there was time for some lunch at the excellent Lakeland Pedlar vegetarian cafe in Keswick before venturing north to climb two hills - Ling Fell and Sale Fell near Bassenthwaite.
-They did not take long either and there was time to finish the afternoon with a run-up Binsey, the most northerly Wainwright hill.
-We stopped at Caldbeck for some food before I dropped Gregor at Penrith station so he could catch a train to Glasgow, he was working on Saturday.
+We were walking easily and there was time for lunch at the excellent Lakeland Pedlar vegetarian cafe in Keswick before venturing north to climb two hills - Ling Fell and Sale Fell near Bassenthwaite.
+They did not take long either, and there was time to finish the afternoon with a run-up Binsey, the most northerly Wainwright hill.
+We stopped at Caldbeck for some food before I dropped Gregor at Penrith station, so he could catch a train to Glasgow, he was working on Saturday.
 I drove down to Preston to see my brother and sister, something I had not done since my father died in April 2008.
 It was amazing how much can be done in retirement.

 The following week on 26 May, less than a week after retirement, I was due to have another cardioversion at the hospital to see if my heart could be returned to sinus rhythm.
 There was no need, less than a week after retiring, it had already happened.
 I began to run regularly again and by August I was achieving some personal bests and running better than at any time in the past six years.
 Perhaps turning off my mind and relaxing was the answer.